Wazza1999/Project2-Quiz/README.md

 The live link can be found here - https://wazza1999.github.io/Project2-Quiz/

+### Local Deployment

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [Wazza1999/Project2-Quiz](https://github.com/Wazza1999/Project2-Quiz)
+3. Click the Fork button in the top right corner.

+#### How to Clone
+To clone the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [Wazza1999/Project2-Quiz](https://github.com/Wazza1999/Project2-Quiz)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

+## Testing

+Please refer to [Testing.md](testing.md) file for all testing carried out.

 ### Credits - Content

-- Questions and Answers were made in ChatGPT
+- Questions and Answers were made in ChatGPT.

--
-- The font was taken from google fonts - Jersey 10 was the font used
+- The font was taken from google fonts - Jersey 10 was the font used.

 ### Credits - Media